jcchikikomori/php7-starter/README.md

 ### You may use this on your small projects or test your skills, etc.

 ## Requirements
+* Basic knowledge in PHP
+* Familiar in Object-Oriented Programming
 * Apache-based web servers or any with .htaccess & RewriteEngine support
 * PHP 5.4 and up until PHP 7!
 * Supports MYSQL & SQLITE as well, if you are going to MySQL, it must be installed (version 5.6 and up) by the way.